Professional ragwort control in Warwickshire

 Situation Significance & Response

-Land near grazing or forage Toxicity risk is immediate once animals could access contaminated forage.
-Control must be timed and applied to reduce exposure, not increase it.
+Land near grazing or forage Toxicity risk is immediate once animals access contaminated forage.
+Control should be immediate but ideally would be timed to reduce exposure and to stop the spread of the plant by seed.

 Managed or tenanted land Responsibility sits with the land controller.
 A proportionate, recorded management position is required.